mattfacca/Awesome-Packet-Tracer/README.md

 ## 📄 License

-This repository is licensed under the [Creative Commons CC0 1.0 Universal](LICENSE) — public domain dedication.
+This repository is licensed under the GNU GENERAL PUBLIC LICENSE — public domain dedication.

 ---